 Most experts recommend that families and individuals set aside an emergency fund equipped to cover three to six months’ worth of living expenses.
 If you’re starting a business, you should save double or triple this amount, aiming for 9 to 18 months’ worth of living expenses to cover the unexpected.

 You should also consider having two separate cash reserves: one for personal emergencies, and one for business emergencies.
 In many cases, new entrepreneurs will experience a lull in cash flow until they start making a profit.
 Therefore, it’s a good idea to prepare in advance and set aside extra savings that can tide you over until your business takes off.
 You’ll also have peace of mind in knowing that you have a financial cushion to lean back on while trying to get your business up and running.

-Certified public accountants (CPAs) are typically well versed in the various types of business structures and can help you determine which one is the most advantageous for your enterprise.
-Sole proprietorships, partnerships and limited liability corporations (LLCs) are the most common structures for small and emerging businesses.
-Visit the Internal Revenue Service (IRS)’s website to learn more about different types of business structures, as well as the income tax ramifications that come along with each structure.
+Certified public accountants are typically well-versed in the various types of business structures and can help you determine which one is the most advantageous for your enterprise.
+Sole proprietorships, partnerships and limited liability corporations are the most common structures for small and emerging businesses.
+Visit the IRS’s website to learn more about different types of business structures, as well as the income tax ramifications that come along with each structure.